rachelsch1/schwarz-cop3330-assignment5/readme.md

 To save an inventory list, click the "Save" tab at the top of the application.
 The list can either be saved as a HTML file or a TSV file; select the appropriate menu item for your desired file type.
 You will then be prompted to enter the directory.
 Be sure to include a file name, but it is not necessary to include the extension.
-    The directory should look something like this: "C:\Users\Desktop\filename" The file will be created and populated with the inventory list's items.
+    The directory should look something like this: "C:\Users\Desktop\filename".
+The file will be created and populated with the inventory list's items.

 You may also load an inventory list from a file into the application.
 To do so, slect the "Load" tab at the top of the application and select the appropriate file type.
 Again, you will be prompted to enter the directory.
 However, this time you must include the file name.
-    It should look like this: "C:\Users\Desktop\inventory.html" The application's list will then be populated with the contents from the file.
+    It should look like this: "C:\Users\Desktop\inventory.html".
+The application's list will then be populated with the contents from the file.